Accounting Services Setup

 The ASG Attachment A (Subaccount Designation Form) and Attachment B (Transaction and Service Fee Informational Reporting Instructions for other Secondary Routing Transit Numbers (RTNs) Form) establish reporting relationships for Secondary RTNs.
 See the Account Structure Guide (PDF) for additional details to assist you with determining your account structure and reporting needs.

 Appendix 3 of OC 1, Pass Through Agreement, determines a Correspondent/Respondent pass-through relationship for required reserve balances and must be signed by both the Correspondent and Respondent.
-For questions regarding the Pass Through Agreement, please reach out to your Reserves Central District Contacts.
+For questions regarding the Pass-Through Agreement, please reach out to your Reserves Central District Contacts.

 Step 4 - Select Accounting Information Services (AIS) Options

 Determine Accounting Information Services (AIS) options to assist you with managing and/or reconciling your Federal Reserve Account activity.
 Standard AIS options are available for Master Accounts without service subscription, while premium services are available by subscription.
 A subset of AIS options are available by subscription for Secondary RTNs and Respondents.
-Prior to completing setup for the AIS options you need, determine which forms you must complete based on the following:
+Prior to completing setup for the AIS options you need, determine which forms your institution must complete based on the following:

 Use the following links to determine what service options are right for your institution.
 Below is a list of standard and premium AIS options that are available to enhance your Accounting Services selections, including access to more detailed information in downloadable formats.